damus-io/nostrdb/README.md

 ## API

-The API is *very* unstable. nostrdb is in heavy development mode so don't expect any of the interfaces to be stable over time.
+The API is *very* unstable. nostrdb is in heavy development mode so don't expect any of the interfaces to be stable at this time.